BadiaValdes/docs/c#/beginning.md

 #### Lock

 Is like a transaction.
-The operation will be locked until it finish.
+The operation will be locked until it finishes.
 Example:

 ```c#
 public double Withdraw(double amt) {